needle-mirror/com.unity.polyspatial.visionos/Documentation~/VideoComponent.md

 # PolySpatial Video Component
 In order to support video content on visionOS, PolySpatial currently includes a custom `PolySpatialVideoComponent`.
 We expect to eventually support the stock video component, but this component provides key video functionality for visionOS in the interim.
 To use it, set the `Target Material Renderer` to the `GameObject` on whose `MeshRenderer` you want to display the video, and set `Clip` to point at the video asset you want to play, such as an `.mp4`

-A current limitation of the current system is that the clip must be manually copied into a ../StreamingAssets/QuantumVideoClips/ folder for full functionality on visionOS.
+A limitation of the current system is that the clip must be manually copied into a `../StreamingAssets/PolySpatialVideoClips/` folder for full functionality on visionOS.
 Create this folder if it does not exist.
 Ensure that the clip is not just moved into this folder, but copied into it, so that there are two instances of it.

 The `PolySpatialVideoComponent` component exposes the following properties: